 - We can help organizations understand how prevention yields significant ROI down the line, and how We can help organizations understand how prevention yields significant ROI down the line and how initiatives like prevention, sustainability, preservation, etc., are market opportunities rather than hindrances to progress and growth

-In summary, we view the Blue Economy as an exciting opportunity to:
+In summary—for the ports we work with, the maritime startups we advise, and any other client who is impacted by water—we view the Blue Economy as an exciting opportunity to:

-- Help clients and partners modernize and transform in light of a changing global landscape
+- Modernize and transform in light of a changing global landscape

 - Procure additional funding for clients and partners looking to grow or expand